DUE TO COVID-19 → IT IS MANDATORY THAT PLAYERS BE VACCINATED FOR YOUR SAFETY AND OTHERS…PLEASE RESPECT THE HEALTH AND

 Schedule and Times

-With few exceptions Lupin tournaments are held once a month beginning in April and ending in October.
+With a few exceptions Lupin tournaments are held once a month beginning in April and ending in October.
 See current year tournament schedule above for specific dates.
 Starting times are at 11am.
 (The court is available for doubles, team practice or open warm-up play until then.)

 Lupin Volleyball, as illustrated on the cover of The Naturist Society’s magazine, Nude & Natural 18.1.

 Court and Shoes

 Please wear light-soled, court shoes only.
 The outdoor court has a special padded surface and players are required to wear the type of athletic shoes with scuff-proof soles appropriate for an indoor gym floor.
 Black-soled running shoes and playing without shoes are not permitted.

 Most of the players will have had some competitive volleyball team, league or tournament experience.
 Experienced beach players are equally welcome.
 All tournament entrants must demonstrate basic ball-handling capability to USVBA standards.
 Beyond that minimum requirement, skills levels may vary, as do the ages of participants.

 Teams and Players